crypto-com/thaler-docs/docs/getting-started/punishments.md

 1. `UNBONDING_PERIOD`: Unbonding period will be used as jailing period (time for which an account is jailed after it gets punished) and also as slashing period (time to wait before slashing funds from an account).
 This should be greater than or equal to `MAX_EVIDENCE_AGE` in tendermint.
-1. `BLOCK_SIGNING_WINDOW`: Number of blocks for which the moving average is calculated for uptime tracking.
+1. `BLOCK_SIGNING_WINDOW`: Number of blocks for which the liveness is calculated for uptime tracking.
 1. `MISSED_BLOCK_THRESHOLD`: Maximum number of blocks with faulty/missed validations allowed for an account in last `BLOCK_SIGNING_WINDOW` blocks before it gets jailed.
 1. `LIVENESS_SLASH_PERCENT`: Percentage of funds (bonded + unbonded) slashed when a validator is non-live.